 Dedicated to serving the needs of the elderly since the 1950s, the women of Sigma Kappa Sorority were among the first to recognize the growing crisis of Alzheimer's disease.
 They selected Alzheimer's disease as a focus of their philanthropy and began issuing research grants in 1984.
 They began partnering with the Alzheimer's Association® in 2000 to advance Alzheimer's research, and the partnership continues to grow to this day, especially in recent years.

-"Our sisters are committed to finding a cure for Alzheimer's disease," says Sigma Kappa Foundation's president, Sarah Womble.
+"Our sisters are committed to finding a cure for Alzheimer's disease," says Sigma Kappa Foundation's president, Dawn O'Connor.
 "Its profound impact on women is why our members are committed to this cause."